Installing and Running on Ubuntu¶

 Below instructions are provided to install the software on the Ubuntu Desktop system.
 Support for clients working with their own builds is arranged on a case-by-case basis.
 Please get in touch with OpenGoSim to know more.

-We assume an up to date Ubuntu 16.04 or 18.04 installation.
+We assume an up to date Ubuntu 20.04 installation.
 The following packages from apt are also required.
 If you are interested in understanding why each package is needed, we describe them individually below.
 Otherwise, the following command to install all at once should be suffient:

 sudo apt install git build-essential gfortran python python-six flex bison